Back Pain in Early Pregnancy

 The sacroiliac joint is a pretty special joint, normally it barely moves at all.
 It’s a very stable joint.
 This is partly due to the shape of it – both the surfaces of the ileum and the sacrum are knobbly and fit to together very snugly.
 Further support for the joint comes from very large strong ligaments and from some of the key muscle groups that surround it.

-Lower Back Pain Toolkit Home Page
+From Back Pain in Early Pregnancy to Lower Back Pain Toolkit Home Page

 Causes of Back Pain in Pregnancy

-Treatment of Lower Back Pain during Pregnancy
+Treatment of Lower Back problems during Pregnancy

 Pregnancy and Back Pain - Sacroiliac Joint Dysfunction